ericrogler/Green-Book/Z010_Agile_Teaching_Framework.md

 ***Lectures***

 Lectures are the first "6" of my setup.
-Again, you can decrease lecture days for more hands-on classes.
+As a reminder, you can decrease lecture days for more hands-on classes.

+I'd also consider them the hardest to run, because it's usually the student sitting and listening.
+Younger students are more likely to display behavior issues during these compared to older/adult students.

+Lectures are like meetings.
+The person "calling the meeting" is the instructor and should have several things in place (with some tips taken from *Smart Brevity* by VandeHei et al. (2022)):
+- There's an objective and an agenda.
+    - This can be just a few sentences.
+Nothing long.
+- Time limits are planned.
+- A headline to single out why people (the students typically) are there.
+- Ways to guide the discussion and shut down off-topic conversations.
+- Starting on time.
+    - Chit-chat is fine before time.
+At start time?
+Not fine.
+- Thanking *only* those who are there on time.
+- Properly assigning responsibilities.

-These are sessions used to deliver, typically verbally, a significant amount of information all at once to a student, or group of students, and allow them to ask questions.
+Lectures are sessions used to deliver, typically verbally, a significant amount of information all at once to a student, or group of students, and allow them to ask questions.
+It's sometimes called direct instruction too.
 Direct instruction requires at least some lecturing done and I find helps students and adults (pedagogy and andragogy) who aren't as effective in a group/collaborate learning environment.

+A single lecture "talk" on each topic should rarely go beyond 18-20 minutes without some sort of break or it suffers from diminishing returns.
+[TED (Technology, Entertainment, Design), a nonprofit focused on spreading ideas](https://help.ted.com/hc/en-us/articles/360038669354-Do-I-need-to-keep-talks-within-18-minutes), uses a similar guideline as it's "long enough to say something meaningful, but short enough to hold your audience's full attention" (TED, 2025).
+- You can, and should, still consider longer or full duration lecture days!
+Just remember to pause or break appropriately throughout it.

+When I did full lecture days, I alternated lectures and review.
+I did a 15-20 minute topic lecture, followed by a 5 minute review, and repeated as needed.
+That pacing helped better with retention and overload of information.
+While format varies by content, and sometimes includes an activity, there's *always* a break between topics to let the information sink in.
+- That break isn't "free time" though.
+You just go from doing one thing to doing another thing.

 **With lectures, you need to focus on three areas *alongside* the material you're teaching: passion, knowledge, and entertainment.**